What is Counseling?

 - Veteran Counseling Locations – serving members of the military and their families with behavioral health care.
 Some options are affiliated with the VA and some are not, or keep counseling records separate.

-- Residential or Inpatient Settings – provides more intensive care, typically suggested after an assessment/evaluation
+- Residential or Inpatient Settings – provides intensive care, typically suggested after an assessment/evaluation is completed

 - Telehealth Mental Health Services – online or phone-based counseling provided by a mental health professional